bubochka-solutions/nfml/docs/concept.md

     label: You can't press me(
   }

+  ---
-  This is a
+  This is
   one element.
   Still the part of this element
+  ---

+  This is another element
-  Oh, it's another element
+  Oh, it's another one element

 ]]
 ```